scottgroup/snoRupdate/README.md

 Before running the script, you must modify the config file (config.ini) in the main directory.
 First change the `gtfPath` to the path of your gtf file.
 It could either be a absolute or a relative path.
 By default, you could put your gtf file in the `data` directory and change the gtf name to fit yours.
+*Make sure that your gtf file is not compressed (.gtf and not .gtf.gz)

-Then, if you are using a gtf from RefSeq, change the `source` to RefSeq, and if it is from ensembl, leave it as is.
+Then, if you are
+using a gtf from RefSeq, change the `source` to RefSeq, and if it is from ensembl, leave it as is.
 You can change the other values to suit your needs if you want, but you can also leave them unchanged.